Yellowknife City Tours

 Advance Bookings – 867-445-8405 – email@example.com – Local Bookings – Can pay at time of tour.

-Tours operated by Locals for a truly authentic experience.
-Our tour is approximately 4 to 5 hours long.
+Yellowknife City Tours operated by Locals for a truly authentic experience.
+Our tour is approximately 4 hours long.
 Tours will be offered by English speaking guides.
-(Translators will be available at an additional cost).
+(Translators will be available, upon request at an additional cost).
 The shopping visits are limited to fully operated Northerners offering Northern product.
 Our tour is focused on learning as mush as possible about Yellowknife history and meeting locals when we can.
 Transportation is provided in a 16-passenger luxury coach, with a washroom on board.
-There are short walks in the snow and cold, so warm boots and clothing are recommended.
-We require a minimum of 6 guest to operate the tour.
+With a minimum of 8 guests.
+For smaller or individual bookings, we will use alternative vehicles.
+We do not have a minimum number of guests required to offer the tour.
+We can customize any tour, if you have particular interests, and or want change the duration of the tour, we can accommodate.
+We know the locals, we are willing to organize tours that are geared to the reason you have decided to visit Yellowknife.
+Call 1-867-445-8405 email firstname.lastname@example.org

 Cost per person $79.00 plus GST / Children under 12 free accompanied by one paying guest.